I want to travel more;

 I made some friends on this trip, which is more than I can say for any trip in a long time.
 I enjoyed a mini-romance and a couple of not-quite-romances.
 I ended up doing some things I wouldn’t have known to do, because people I met along the way suggested them or invited me along.

 The world does not end with the Lonely Planet Guide.
 Some of my fellow travelers took me beyond the guidebook to locations that were either new, temporary or just offbeat enough that they weren’t common knowledge.
-Out of respect for all involved, I haven’t discussed them here.
+Out of respect for all involved and the secret places they showed me, I haven’t discussed them here.
 I met other people who might have been fun to travel with if only because they shared my outlook about what travel should be.
-Maybe I’ll travel with some of them in the future.
+Maybe I’ll meet up with some of them in the future.
 Maybe, in some other place, I’ll be able to show them the stuff I know that Lonely Planet doesn’t.